sohaibafifi/dotfiles/README.markdown

 These are just generally vi-friendly settings, not much out of the ordinary.
-Note that the configuration presently uses a hard-coded 256-color colorscheme, and uses subshells rather than login shells, with an attempt to control the environment to stop shells thinking they have access to an X display -- I'm forced to use PuTTY a lot at work, and I don't like Xming very much.
+Note that the configuration presently uses a hard-coded 256-color colorscheme, and uses subshells rather than login shells, with an attempt to control the environment to stop shells thinking they have access to an X display—I’m forced to use PuTTY a lot at work, and I don’t like Xming very much.

 The configuration for Bash includes a `tmux` function designed to make `attach` into the default command if no arguments are given and sessions do already